bmartin5263/Resume.Tech/README.md

   - Examples: `JobManager`
 - **Command**
   - A service that represents a single transactional operation that mutates the state of the application
+  - Should not invoke another command during execution
   - Examples: `CreateJob`, `PatchJob`
 - **Query**
   - A service that represents a query that can read state but not mutate it